chiara-knicker/CSE121_Labs/Lab6_2/README.md

 ```
 #define ADC_CHANNEL ADC_CHANNEL_0
 ```
-This line defines the ADC channel used for the light sensor.
+This line defines the ADC channel used for the photodiode.
 In this case, it's channel 0.
 ```
 int getADCVal()
 {